resiliencetheatre/rpi4edgemap/README.md

 Since we aim to use RPi4 in headless configuration we use [systemd-cryptsetup](https://www.freedesktop.org/software/systemd/man/latest/systemd-cryptsetup@.service.html) with [FIDO2](https://shop.nitrokey.com/shop/product/nkfi2-nitrokey-fido2-55) key.
 With this approach we can start unit to fully operational state with FIDO2 key plugged in to USB port and after unit is booted (and LUKS partitions are opened) - we can remove FIDO2 key.

-Note that this secureptt branch is configured to use third partition for maps, elevation model and imagery without encryption.
+Note that this branch is configured to use third partition for maps, elevation model and imagery without encryption.

 ### Additional notes